Reliance on landfill in the UK is decreasing, but is zero waste to landfill and the end of landfill a real prospect in the foreseeable future?

 Of the near 9000 waste management licences current in 2006, less than 20 percent were for landfill.
 The numbers are even starker when considering active licences; less than 600 licensed landfills were active in the period, just 10 percent of the total facilities.
 The figures have dropped substantially further, since that date.

-The EA claimed in 2008, that there was, and it is likely that there would continue to be a small increase in landfill capacity, but there is little evidence of this in their figures.
-Only five new landfill licences issued in 2006.
-That was an extremely small increase when compared with the past, but the need for more landfill capacity will continue.
+The EA claimed in 2008, that there would continue to be a small increase in landfill capacity.
+But, there is little evidence of this in their figures.
+Only five new landfill licences were issued in 2006.
+That was an extremely small increase when compared with the past.
+However, the rate of landfill disposal means that the need for more landfill capacity will continue.

-Zero waste in the UK, is not likely now, before 2030, and even to be achieved then would require this conservative government to start investing again at a high level of spending in new local authority waste processing facilities in this parliament.
+Zero waste in the UK, is not likely now, before 2030.
+To be achieved even then would require this conservative government to start investing again at a high level of spending in new local authority waste processing facilities in this parliament.

 That is highly unlikely, especially given the high state of uncertainty throughout the UK surrounding the UK’ pending exit from the European Union.
 Perhaps a greater understanding of the driving factors behind the decline in landfill capacity and the reduction in waste-arisings would leave us better able to predict the future?

 In the past 40 years, the UK has been dragged forward in its waste management practices by the other EU nations.
 These were especially France and Germany, which began investing much sooner in cleaner recycling and incineration technologies than the UK.
 The EU as a legally binding driving force toward “Zero Waste” will disappear, as soon as the UK leave the EU.

 Only UK public opinion will be left to drive the UK through those last all-important steps to realise full “zero waste” to landfill.